Dei-Gee/basic-book-manager/README.md

 * npm run dev-server (runs only the backend)\

 ## Commentary
-I was able to implement most of the requirements here [Holidog Full Stack Challenge](https://github.com/Holidog-com/Full-stack-challenge).
+I was able to implement all of the requirements here [Holidog Full Stack Challenge](https://github.com/Holidog-com/Full-stack-challenge).
 The api endpoints all work >perfectly.
-I didn't have time to implement the bonus api endpoints (i.e. for PUT requests).
+I was also able to implement the bonus api endpoints (i.e. for PUT requests). i Wasn't able to write tests in time.

 #### Problems (Bugs, Errors and Warnings)
-* There is a bug that occurs when you go from the 'book list' to the 'add book' form.
-For some reason, the state returns undefined when I push the array of books to the state of the 'add book' component.
-There is a most\
-likely a more efficient way of doing this but i was short on time.
 * There is an "Unhandled Promise Rejection" Warning.
-It doesn't seem to have any noticeable effect on performance.
+It doesn't seem to have any noticeable effect on performance. (<--> This is probably because of the lack of catch clauses in my requests and promises)
 * There is no error component so if you type a random component like '/test' it won't take you to an error page.
 It just won't load any information beyond the standard App.js component